Article

 If you have this information for your child, the NHTSA has an online tool that can help you determine which car seat is right for your family.
 There are three stages of car seats as your child grows.

-Make sure these belts are secured:
+Make sure the belts are secured:

 • Lap belt: Snug across upper thighs, but below their hips